raymondmar61/pythonsql/README.md

 # pythonsql
-Learn Python To Run SQL
+Learn Python to run SQL.
+Use sqlite3 module.